squireChuck/board-game-secret-santa-search/README.md

 - [x] init Vue project
 - [ ] the thing
   - include a `resources`-like folder to house the json file
-  - depending on ease of set up for Vue cli, consider adding a simple server that houses the static app in a `dist-`like folder
+  - include message saying: "These people might have {{searchText}}: person1..." or "Hooray, nobody has {{searchText}}"
 - [ ] instructions for use
 - [ ] how is the user-friendliness for set up??
+  - depending on ease of set up for Vue cli, consider adding a simple server that houses the static app in a `dist-`like folder

 ## Instructions